Documentation Index

 - Click “Confirm”

-- Order Placed: Your sell order enters the order book
+- Your sell order enters the order book

 Cancelling Orders